jundalisay/spblist/content/en/research/sarkar/chakras.md

 All the fiery elements of the body are controlled by the middle point of the equilateral triangle.

-The ten Va'yus are the aerial portions of the body:
+The ten Vayus are the aerial portions of the body:

 1. Naga
 2. Kurma